AVTpepper/project1_history_website/README.md

         - Second time running the validator there were no errors.
 [Link to validation](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Favtpepper.github.io%2Fproject1_history_website%2Findex.html#textarea).

     - __Gallery Page__ validation:
-        - First time running the validation I recieved 11 errors and 2 warnings.
+        - First time running the validation I received 11 errors and 2 warnings.
         ```
         Erros:
         1. Attribute "alt" not allowed on element "iframe" at this point.